openhab/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

 Both GoogleTVs and ShieldTVs should be added automatically to the inbox through the mDNS discovery process.

-In the case of the ShieldTV, OpenHAB will likely create an inbox entry for both a GoogleTV and a ShieldTV device.
+In the case of the ShieldTV, openHAB will likely create an inbox entry for both a GoogleTV and a ShieldTV device.
 Only the ShieldTV device should be configured, the GoogleTV can be ignored.
 There is no benefit to configuring two things for a ShieldTV device.
 This could cause undesired effects.

 ## Binding Configuration